-What you’re looking for is a way that makes you stand out from the crowd.
+What you’re looking for is a way that makes your content stand out from the crowd.
 Generic audiences are incredibly competitive so it’s best to focus on what you are good at and more importantly, what you enjoy writing about.

-This process should be one of the first steps in your own list for how to start a travel blog.
-In fact, while it’s not the be all and end all, start thinking about it when you choose your name.
+This process should be one of the first steps in your own list of how to start a travel blog.
+In fact, start thinking about it before you choose your name.

-But, before you get to installing WordPress, let’s go ahead and purchase a domain name.
 A domain name is your URL in your browser.
-For example: www.weseektravel.com.
+For example www.weseektravel.com.

 You have to pay for this, but it’s really cheap, usually about $7-$15 per year.
 I recommend using NameCheap because they usually have the cheapest rates and everything is really beginner-friendly.

-Anyways, go ahead and sign up on NameCheap, pay the fee and, congratulations, you’ve got your travel blog domain!
+Anyways, go ahead and sign up on NameCheap, pay the fee, and, congratulations, you’ve got your travel blog domain name!

 3. Set Up Your Hosting

 The next step in this travel blog beginner guide is to set up your hosting.